zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper/dapper.md

 Dapper works with any .NET project.
 This means that it can be used with the following frameworks:

+ - .NET Core 5.0 and above
  - .NET Framework 4.6.1 and above
- - .NET Core 1.0 and above
  - .NET Standard 2.0 and above

- - Mono 5.4 and above
+_(Older version is also supported by using older version of Dapper)_

-Dapper also requires the following NuGet packages:
+Dapper also requires to add a provider package such as:

+- Microsoft.Data.SqlClient (for SQL Server)
- - System.Data.SqlClient (for SQL Server)
+- System.Data.SqlClient (alternative for SQL Server)
- - MySql.Data (for MySQL)
- - Npgsql (for PostgreSQL)
- - Oracle.ManagedDataAccess.Core (for Oracle)
 - Microsoft.Data.Sqlite (for SQLite)
+- Any other provider package!

 Dapper works with any database provider since there is no database-specific implementation.